Fermented Red Cabbage

 Homemade fermented red cabbage: the perfect detox food after the holidays.
-Fermented red cabbage is an ancient, natural preparation based on lactic fermentation of vegetables, the same principle found in living foods such as kefir, kombucha, homemade kimchi, homemade preserved lemons and sourdough starter.
+Fermented red cabbage is an ancient and natural preparation based on lactic fermentation of vegetables, the same principle found in living foods like kefir, kombucha, homemade kimchi, preserved lemons and sourdough starter.
 Different techniques, but united by the same philosophy: time, beneficial microorganisms and a few simple ingredients transform food, making it more digestible, flavorful and rich in benefits.

 Fermented red cabbage is a natural preparation ideal for post-holiday detox, when we feel the need to lighten our diet and restore balance to the body.

-Consuming it helps reactivate the gut, promote lighter digestion and counteract the bloated feeling typical after periods of overeating.
+Consuming it helps reactivate the gut, promote easier digestion and counteract the bloating typical after periods of overeating.
 It is a naturally cleansing food, low in calories but high in fiber, vitamins and antioxidants, perfect to accompany simple, balanced meals.
-As with kefir and kombucha, fermented red cabbage does not need vinegar or preservatives: salt encourages the growth of natural lactic bacteria, which are responsible for the slightly acidic aroma and long preservation.
-Like sourdough, this fermentation only requires attention, patience and respect for the timing to avoid unnecessary mistakes.
+As with kefir and kombucha, fermented red cabbage does not require vinegar or preservatives: salt supports the growth of natural lactic bacteria, responsible for the slightly tangy aroma and long shelf life.
+A bit like sourdough, this fermentation only needs attention, patience and respect for times to avoid unnecessary mistakes.

-On my blog I love these living preparations that tell of an authentic, mindful cuisine.
-Fermented red cabbage is perfect as a side dish, to enrich salads, sandwiches, meat dishes or fish and simple dishes, but also as a small daily wellness ritual, just like a glass of kefir or a slice of naturally leavened bread.
-An economical, vegetarian and vegan recipe, seasonal and sustainable, ideal for those who want to rediscover the value of home fermentations and bring to the table a healthy, natural and tasty food.
+On my blog I love these living preparations, which tell of an authentic and mindful kitchen.
+Fermented red cabbage is perfect as a side dish, to enrich salads, sandwiches, meat dishes or fish and simple dishes, but also as a small daily wellness gesture, just like a glass of kefir or a slice of naturally leavened bread.
+A economical, vegetarian and vegan recipe, seasonal and sustainable, ideal for those who want to rediscover the value of home fermentations and bring to the table a healthy, natural and tasty food.
 Let’s go to the kitchen and make it together, but first a reminder: if you want to stay updated on all my recipes, you can follow my Facebook page (here) and my Instagram profile (here).
 Go to the preparation!

 Ingredients to make fermented red cabbage

-- to taste spices (if desired: fennel seeds, whole peppercorns, juniper berries…)
+• to taste spices (if you like: fennel seeds, whole peppercorns, juniper berries…)

 Tools